365Dad Inc.

 Services:

+Union of Minority Neighborhoods (UMN) is committed to fully engaging and training communities of color to be active participants rebuilding their communities.
 UMN organizes and trains people of color and low-income people to end discriminatory policies and practices that limit their access to political, economic and social power.

 Transportation Google Maps